alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

           <li>IVRE - an open-source framework for network recon.
 It relies on open-source well-known tools (Nmap, Masscan, ZGrab2, ZDNS and Zeek (Bro)) to gather data (network intelligence), stores it in a database (MongoDB is the recommended backend), and provides tools to analyze it: https://ivre.rocks/</li>
           <li>pcf - Pentest Collaboration Framework - an opensource, cross-platform and portable toolkit for automating routine processes when carrying out various works for testing: https://gitlab.com/invuls/pentest-projects/pcf</li>
           <li>Somnium - a script to test prevention and detection of network threats: https://github.com/asluppiter/Somnium</li>
+                    <li>dradis-ce - an open-source collaboration framework, tailored to InfoSec teams: https://github.com/dradis/dradis-ce</li>
+          <li>APTRS (Automated Penetration Testing Reporting System) - The tool allows Penetration testers to create a report directly without using the Traditional Docx file.
+It also provides an approach to keeping track of the projects and vulnerabilities: https://github.com/Anof-cyber/APTRS</li>
+          <li>osquery-defense-kit- production-ready detection & response queries for osquery: https://github.com/chainguard-dev/osquery-defense-kit</li>
+          <li>sandboxprofiler - collect information of internet-connected sandboxes, no backend needed.
+This is achieved using telegram and interact.sh to collect data, however custom listeners are also supported: https://gitlab.com/brn1337/sandboxprofiler</li>
             </span>
             </p3>
             </ul><br>